-Savills Marketing Re-Evaluation Brings Growing Energy Company to Rosslyn-Ballston Corridor
+Savills Market Re-Evaluation Brings Growing Energy Company to Rosslyn-Ballston Corridor

 GridPoint was located in approximately 19,000 square feet of sublease space in Washington, DC’s central business district (CBD).
 This sublease was expiring on December 31, 2007, which required Savills to identify and negotiate a transaction within 18 months.
-Based on growth projections, the clean tech company hired Savills to represent it with its 40,000-square-foot space requirement.
+Based on growth projections, the clean tech company hired Savills to help address its 40,000-square-foot space requirement.

 GridPoint was willing to relocate anywhere in the Washington metropolitan region, as long as the new location was situated within a “sidewalk” community – a working environment desirable for current and prospective employees – and preferably close to one or more Metro subway stations.
 Savills surveyed the Washington metropolitan region and after touring GridPoint through several different submarkets, GridPoint decided to focus on Arlington County.
 As a result, Savills was charged with finding opportunities in that area.